 iii.
 The Lead Agency must certify that the identified health and safety standard(s) is(are) in effect and enforced through monitoring.
 Provide the citation(s) for the standard(s), including citations for both licensed and license-exempt providers.

-Licensed Centers:441 IAC 109 Child Development Homes:441 IAC 110 Non-Registered Child Care Homes with a CCA agreement: 441 IAC 120
+Licensed Centers:441 IAC 109 Child Development Homes:441 IAC 110 Non-Registered Child Care Homes with a CCA agreement: 441 IAC 120 i.

-- b.
-Pre-Service and Ongoing Training - i.
 Provide the citation(s) for these training requirements, including citations for both licensed and license-exempt providers.

-- ii.
+441 IAC 110.10, 441 IAC 120.10, 441 IAC 109.7 ii.
 Describe any variations in training requirements for the standard(s).
 Do training requirements vary by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), or the age of the children in care?

-None - iii.
-To demonstrate compliance, certify by checking below how the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire. - Pre-Service - Orientation within three (3) months of hire - iv.
-Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised? - Yes - No No - v.
+None iii.
+To demonstrate compliance, certify by checking below how the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire.

+iv.
+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised?

+Ves Yes

+v.
 How do providers receive updated information and/or training regarding the standard(s)?
 This description should include methods to ensure that providers are able to maintain and update the health and safety practices as described in the standards above.

 The Lead Agency contracts with Iowa State University Extension and Outreach to regularly update curriculum.
 Iowa Administrative Rules reserve the right to require child care providers update this training if it is determined that the content has changed substantially.
 Additional professional development opportunities are available in this topic area i.
 Provide a brief description of the standard(s).
 This description should identify the practices which must be implemented by child care programs.
+Licensed Centers, Child Development Homes and Non-Registered Child Care Homes that receive CCDF funds must follow prevention requirements for shaken baby syndrome, abusive head trauma and child maltreatment.
+Use of corporal punishment is prohibited in child care settings.
+Child care staff are required to take the following preventative trainings every five years, 2 hours of Mandatory Child Abuse and Neglect Reporter training and Preservice Essentials Child Care Series in which information and prevention strategies are provided around shaken baby syndrome and abusive head trauma.